Enderjora/fallenhero/README.md

 This repo includes:

 The resource pack, which features many 3D models created by myself for enemies, items, and misc. materials inspired by the Legend of Zelda series.
 NOTE: Included is a music system, with tracks I obtained permission for from the two musicians (credited in the map itself).
 As I didn't create this music, I will be removing it, which removes some functionality of the map.
+It was too big to upload to github, so it is here: https://www.mediafire.com/file/5i529jabpz72fa5/Fallen+Hero+Resources.zip/file

 A Minecraft map with a couple dungeons and an open world (it is outdated, I honestly don't know what version it will work best in, I believe 1.19) and many datapacks for health, money, dungeon, mob, and item functionality.
 Some of the code is from other people or other projects, and I have done my best to credit everyone whose code I have used, as well as asking permission where necessary.
 If you find your code and weren't credited sufficiently, please let me know and I will remove it.